 - Early exposure to the operating room with graduated autonomy.

 - Opportunities for research and academic pursuits.

 - Multidisciplinary patient care and collaborative research projects.

 Residents spend the majority of their time at Cooper University and with core faculty.
 The only offsite rotation is in pediatric surgery which takes place at Shriner's Hospital for Children and St. Christopher's Hospital for Children in Philadelphia during the PGY-3 year.

-Additionally, our residents have the opportunity to attend conferences such as orthopaedic Grand Rounds, daily fracture conference, tumor conference, bimonthly journal club, and more.
+Additionally, our residents have the opportunity to attend conferences such as Orthopaedic Grand Rounds, daily fracture conference, tumor conference, bimonthly journal club, and more.
 There are opportunities for clinical research and each resident will be encouraged to complete at least one project during the five-year program.
-At the annual Research Day, all residents have the opportunity to present their research to the department and invited guests.
+At our annual Research Day, residents have the opportunity to present their research to the department and invited guests.